 In many countries the church has drifted away — the church celebrates Christmas as THE big feast.
 Celebrating what?
 A baby — oh, so sweet, so cuddly!
 And if he's blond-haired, it's even better.
 And maybe, oh, blue eyes.
 Maybe even a little curl or two.

 What are we celebrating at Christmas time?
 The celebration of Christmas isn't even in the Bible.
 Christmas is a man-made holiday.
-Easter/Pasis in the Bible.
+Easter/Pasover is in the Bible.
 Pentecost in the Bible.
 And they were invented by God long ago in the Old Testament.
 God put them in there.

 Pentecost! - It is the beginning of Christ’s Eternal Everlasting Invisible Spiritual kingdom.